-Missouri law states that an accident only needs to contribute to the cause of pain and need for medical care.
-Burden of proof falls on the defense.
+Missouri law states that an accident only needs to contribute to the cause of pain and the need for medical care.
+The burden of proof falls on the defense.

 Some Missouri car accident lawyers may view the presence of a pre-existing condition as a weakness to your claim, but that is not true.
 In some instances, proof of a prior injury may actually go to show how it has been made worse as a result of the accident.
 If the mailman with the football injury has been receiving regular medical care that included imaging the knee, then a scan of the knee taken after the accident will show how the condition has deteriorated as a result.

 Since car accidents can cause injury to virtually any part of the human body, it only stands to reason that any type of pre-existing medical condition or injury may be aggravated by it.
 Be aware that prior to filing your claim, insurance adjusters may attempt to scare you with their knowledge of your condition and offer you a small settlement.
 Do not be intimidated.
 Instead, defer them and their questions to your car accident attorney.

 The most common pre-existing conditions that defense lawyers look for are neck and back injuries, disc disease and arthritis.
 Be upfront with your attorney about your past medical history.
 If your claim goes to trial the defense must be allowed access to your previous medical history.
 By not divulging that information to your attorney, you would be depriving him of the opportunity to review the records and prepare his counter-arguments.
 Your attorney may even be able to show how your prior injury made you more susceptible to the new one.

 Your pre-existing injuries may have a role in the severity of the injuries you suffer in a car accident.
 In this situation, you may think whether or not to talk about your pre-existing injuries with someone, because revealing them may in some way harm your car accident claim.
 However, you should never attempt to hide your pre-existing injuries as it could do more harm than good.
 In this article, we will discuss this issue in detail.